Site FAQ

 If you’re asking that question, then you’re probably Portuguese yourself.

-The short answer is: Because I spend half my waking hours thinking, writing and speaking in English, and have done so for several years now.
+The short answer is: Because I spend half my waking hours thinking, writing and speaking in English, and have done so for most of my adult life.

-The long answer involves explaining in rather painstaking detail why I don’t subscribe to the usual navel-gazing attitude followed by Portuguese bloggers (usually along the lines of “if foreigners want to read my stuff, they can stick a fish in their ear”), which stems from our nation’s peculiar form of nostalgia for the imperial days and prevents us from making any sort of headway into the modern world.
+The long answer involves explaining in rather painstaking detail why I don’t subscribe to the usual navel–gazing attitude that was the hallmark of Portuguese bloggers for many years (usually along the lines of “if foreigners want to read my stuff, they can stick a fish in their ear”), which stems from our nation’s peculiar form of nostalgia for the imperial days and prevents us from making any sort of headway into the modern world.

 Because it’s better than a traditional weblog.
-It makes it substantially easier to jot down down notes on interrelated concepts and (with a few enhancements like the See Also section at the bottom of each page) makes it easier to find related items even if you don’t know all the relationships.
+It makes it substantially easier to jot down down notes on interrelated concepts and makes it easier to find related items even if you don’t know all the relationships.

 Yes, it was.
-Not being a platform zealot in any sense (I use Windows, Linux and Mac OS X every day), I thought it peculiar to be put on when I decided to switch to the Mac as a primary platform at home.
+Not being a platform zealot in any sense (I use Windows, Linux and macOS), I thought it peculiar to be put upon when I decided to switch to the at home, and at the time it was somewhat risqué to switch.

 Yeah, I’ve been around for a while.
-I used to run a FPS online games site called accao.net, kept a Portuguese weblog at na-cama.com, worked for a few consulting outfits and integrators, did quite a few site designs for other folk and contributed small snippets of code to quite a few Open Source projects in my leisure time.
+I used to run an online games site called accao.net, kept a Portuguese weblog at na-cama.com before the domain was picked up by scammers and became NSFW (when it started, it was owned by a writer co-op), worked for a few consulting outfits and integrators, did quite a lot of online projects and contributed small snippets of code to quite a few Open Source projects in my leisure time.

-Last time I bothered to check, a few FreeBSD and ISDN posts circa 1994 were still archived somewhere, and I do have an e-mail archive from 1990 or so with VAX / VMS stuff in it…
+Last time I bothered to check, a few FreeBSD and ISDN posts circa 1994 were still archived somewhere, and I have an e-mail archive from 1990 or so with VAX/VMS and even some DECNET stuff in it…

 Do you do this sort of thing for a living?

 Definitely not. around 95% of what happens on this site is related only to my off-work pursuits.
-I don’t actually code for a living (only when I get called in to fix something really nasty), or maintain the site for profit (the banners don’t even cover hosting costs).
+I also don’t maintain the site for profit (when I ran ads, they didn’t even cover hosting costs, they were more of a way to keep in touch with the current state of affairs in advertising).

 Pretty much everything you see here is the result of a few minutes a day keeping tabs on current technology or noting down some of the things I do in my spare time.
 If I did this sort of thing for a living, I’d probably blog about Fine Arts or something.

 I do use the site to store some interesting information that I come across during work, but nothing of real consequence to what I do.
-And that’s where this little bit of text comes in.
+And that’s where comes in.